-School of Nursing at University of Maryland - Baltimore
+University of Maryland - Baltimore - School of Nursing

 Why you should consider this program

-Through service-learning and clinical experiences, you’ll have opportunities to: improve people’s lives in communities affected by health disparities and social justice; build upon skills and expertise you developed during your Peace Corps service; and advance the Peace Corps’ third goal: bringing the world back home.
+Through service-learning and clinical experiences, you’ll have opportunities to: improve people’s lives in communities affected by health disparities and advance social justice; build upon skills and expertise that were developed through Peace Corps service; and advance the Peace Corps’ third goal: bringing the world back home.

 Benefits for Coverdell Fellows